Collin County Community College District School Images

 Introduction

 The college has three campuses (Central Park, Prestige Ridge and Spring Creek) and four instruction centers (Collin Higher Education Center, Courtyard Center, Allen Center and Rockwall Center).
+The campuses were previously known as the Collin County Community College District.

 Academics

-The range of academic programs available at Collin College is vast and diverse.
+The range of academic programs is vast and diverse.
 The college awards four types of associate degrees: Associate of Arts (AA), Associate of Arts in Teaching (AAT), Associate of Applied Science (AAS) and Associate of Science (AS).
 In addition, the college offers a comprehensive certificates program covering most of the areas in which it offers degrees.
 Some of the certificate programs are aimed at holders of associate degrees who wish to enhance their skills and are appropriately named Enhanced Skills Certificates (ESC).

-The number of degree and certificate programs available at Collin College is in excess of 100.
+The number of degree and certificate programs available is in excess of 100.
 The programs cover all the major areas of study and students can enroll for degrees and certificates in diverse fields such as accounting, art, anthropology, French, geology, graphic design, health information technology, mathematics, music and industrial engineering among many others.

-Collin College offers a host of associate of applied science degrees aimed at students who wish to enter the job market immediately after their two-year degree.
+There are a host of associate of applied science degrees aimed at students who wish to enter the job market immediately after their two-year degree.
 Under its Computer Networking Technology Program, students could enroll for an AAS in Cisco Systems Networking Specialization, or Computer Networking Technology.
 Moreover, there are several certificate programs available for holders of the AAS covering specialized areas such as software development.

-If an institution is as good as the faculty is, then Collin College has the bragging rights in Texas.
 Since 2000, three of the college’s professors have been awarded the coveted U.S. Professor of the Year, an award presented by the Council for Advancement and Support of Education (CASE).
 In Texas, this is a record for both colleges and universities.
 To assist students transfer easily to four-year colleges, the college has articulation arrangements with several universities, most notably with Texas A&M University-Commerce.

 Most Popular Fields of Study